Utshaw/Linux-Command-Line/README.md

 Command are text that are written in the terminal.

 ### Basics
-0 = standard input; 1 = standard output; 2 = standard error <br />
+- 0 = standard input; 1 = standard output; 2 = standard error <br />
-`tee` command helps continue flowing the output whereas output redirection halts the output upto that stage
+- `tee` command helps continue flowing the output whereas output redirection halts the output upto that stage <br />
+- all command doesn't accept standard input they only accept command line arguments

 #### tty
 command to show current terminal file location